Do We Need Large VLMs for Spotting Soccer Actions?: Related Work

 \section{Related Work}

-\paragraph{Fine-Grained Descriptions in Video-Based Tasks.} In video-based understanding tasks, traditional models have primarily relied on visual features extracted from video frames to detect and classify events.
-However, recent research has begun exploring the use of fine-grained descriptions—specifically, textual information derived from transcriptions or commentary—to enhance performance in tasks like action spotting and event detection. \citet{xie2019visual} demonstrated that integrating visual information with text can improve performance in action recognition tasks, as descriptive cues often convey context that is missed by raw visual data.
-Fine-grained descriptions, which often come from sources such as narrators or commentators, offer a complementary modality that is particularly useful in contexts where visual cues are ambiguous or incomplete.
-In addition, \citet{su2012crowdsourcing} highlighted the utility of crowd-sourced commentary to aid in object detection tasks, which suggests that action spotting in dynamic environments, such as sports, could be enhanced by considering detailed narrative descriptions.
-These works point toward the potential of substituting or supplementing visual cues with textual descriptions, thereby providing more precise context for video interpretation tasks.
+\paragraph{Detailed Descriptions in Video-Based Tasks.} In video-based understanding tasks, traditional models have primarily relied on visual features extracted from video frames to detect and classify events.
+However, recent research has begun exploring the use of fine-grained descriptions, specifically, textual information derived from transcriptions or commentary, to enhance performance in tasks like action spotting and event detection. \citet{xie2019visual} demonstrated that integrating visual information with text can improve performance in action recognition tasks, as descriptive cues often convey context that is missed by raw visual data.In addition, \citet{su2012crowdsourcing} highlighted the utility of crowd-sourced commentary to aid in object detection tasks, which suggests that action spotting in dynamic environments, such as sports, could be enhanced by considering detailed narrative descriptions.
+Recent work shows that textual descriptions can carry action semantics the pixels miss and when transcribed reliably, can act as a compact surrogate for frames.
+For soccer specifically, dense, timestamped commentary corpora like SoccerNet-Caption \cite{Mkhallati_2023} and GOAL \cite{qi2023goal} establish the feasibility of commentary-anchored modeling, while MatchTime \cite{rao-etal-2024-matchtime} highlights and fixes video-text misalignment—a key pain point for using commentary in downstream tasks.
+Robust ASR models such as Whisper \cite{radford2022robustspeechrecognitionlargescale} makes multi-accent, broadcast-noise transcripts viable at scale, strengthening the case for text-first pipelines.